040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 }
 ```

 We still have our container not running in ECS on EC2 instances.
 For that we have first to create EC2 instances that will be attached to the same ECS cluster.
-For more detals about create the EC2 instances see the [ecs instance repo](https://github.com/npalm/terraform-aws-ecs-instances) on GitHub.
+For more details about create the EC2 instances see the [ecs instance repo](https://github.com/npalm/terraform-aws-ecs-instances) on GitHub.

 ```
 locals {